inunoriginal1/66daysofdata/README.md

 Window functions were one of those concepts that seemed so intimidating before I learned the syntax.
 Now, I find them approachable and intuitive syntactically (for the most part) even though I've obviously only scratched the surface of their potential.

 I am curious though: How much are CTEs used in practice?
 Since they're still a relatively new toy for me, I'm almost positive I use them unnecessarily.
 Right now, CTEs are my hammer and every problem sure looks like a nail to me!

+### Day 3 (01/08/2021): Be Better Than Me (SQL Edition)
+[Today's favourite question](https://leetcode.com/problems/consecutive-numbers/) (I'm sensing a trend) led me down a bit of a rabbit hole in comparing self joins vs lead/lag window functions.
+I needed to find consecutive rows with the same value and naturally thought of using [lead/lag](https://i.imgur.com/WTtkEvr.png).
+This probably has to do with my excess enthusiasm for recently learned tools, as I mentioned yesterday.
+I felt a bit silly because I could've easily done the same with [a pair of self joins](https://i.imgur.com/ynLrlBc.png).
+However, I submitted both solutions... and to my surprise, the run time was virtually the same.
+Of course, I'm not sure how much of this is due to the super simple table but I thought that was interesting.

+Digging deeper, I found [this forum post](https://dba.stackexchange.com/questions/158374/performance-comparison-between-using-join-and-window-function-to-get-lead-and-la) asking the exact same thing and it seems that may not have been just for me.
+I originally thought I had just overcomplicated the solution for little reason but I may have accidentally stumbled upon the "better" answer.

+Be better than me though.
+Be right on purpose; consider all your options and possible solutions *first*!